-This selection of curriculum-aligned lesson ideas and activity sheets are designed to start important conversations about disability and help students understand the contribution people with disability make to the community.
+This selection of curriculum-aligned lesson ideas and activity sheets are designed to start important conversations about disability and help students understand the need for accessibility and inclusion.

 Broad learning outcomes

 - Students will recognise that people with disability are important members of our diverse community.

 - Students will recognise the need for accessibility and inclusion.

 - Students will recognise common myths and misconceptions about disability.

 - Students will understand the importance of removing barriers for people with disability and ensuring everyone has an opportunity to participate.

 - Write a short story about a visit to your favourite place.
 You cannot describe how the place looks: you must describe how it smells, sounds and feels.